bhavikparmar7/dhana-bandhana/README.md

 # Dhana Bandhana ₹💰₹

-A personal finance web platform that allows users to upload and categorize their bank and credit card statements, extract transaction data, and generate insights via a secure and scalable cloud-based system.
+A personal finance web platform that allows users to upload bank/credit card statements, extract transaction data, categorize their transactions, and generate balance sheet via a secure and scalable cloud-based system.

 ## 🌐 Live Site